Stu Foord: Professional

 After the 2007 season, Foord received another invitation to the Roughriders' training camp.
 After a much improved performance, on and off the field, he was placed on the team's waived / injured list, but was signed to the team's 42 man roster after an injury to Chris Szarka.
 He made his debut with the Roughriders during Week 2 of the 2008 CFL season, against the BC Lions.
-Foord was named the CFL's Canadian Player of the Week on September 24, 2008 for his performance against the BC Lions.
+Foord was named the CFL's Canadian Player of the Week on September 24, 2008, for his performance against the BC Lions.
 He scored a touchdown on his first ever rushing attempt in the CFL, and also had a receiving touchdown later in the game.
 Of his rushing touchdown, Foord said "I knew that I would be so jacked up that if anything was there, I was going to take it.
 I did that and now I can say my first touch was a touchdown."
 Foord finished the 2008 season with three touchdowns (two rushing and one receiving).

 During the 2009 CFL season, Foord dressed for every Roughrider game, including the West Final and the Grey Cup.
 He was one of the team's backup running backs, and also saw time on special teams, including returning kickoffs.
 Foord scored a single rushing touchdown during the 2009 season.
 In the offseason, Foord signed a new contract with the Roughriders.

 On February 16, 2012, Foord signed with the BC Lions as a free agent.

 Personal life

 Foord lives in Regina year round.
-During the off-season, he trains with former Roughrider Dan Farthing.
+During the off-season, he trained with former Roughrider Dan Farthing.
 Foord was planning to continue his football career and education at either the University of Regina or the University of Manitoba if he was unable to make the jump to the professional ranks after his junior football eligibility was exhausted.
 During the offseason, prior to the 2010 CFL season, Foord vacationed in Mexico and learned to surf.